Grand Embassy of Peter the Great: Visit to England

 Peter visited the Royal Observatory, the Royal Mint, the Royal Society, the University of Oxford, as well as several shipyards and artillery plants.
 He studied the English techniques of city-building.
 He would later use that knowledge to great effect at Saint Petersburg.
 In Deptford's royal dockyards, he acquired skills that later helped him raise a Russian fleet; he studied in the Royal Observatory to improve Russian navigational skills; in Woolwich Arsenal he learned how to produce artillery.
 Although Peter had numerous opportunities to spend time with Isaac Newton, Christopher Wren, and Edmund Halley, he did not meet with them.

 Instead, he concentrated on his goal of acquiring valuable technology that "had ultimately proved frustrating" in the Netherlands.
 The Dutch had one of the most sophisticated shipyard operations in Europe but most of their work method were not written down.
-Instead, in Peter's own words, they used "measure of intuition and unwritten custom that was difficult to codify".
+Instead, in Peter's own words, they used "measure of intuition and unwritten custom that was difficult to codify."
 The decision to visit Britain was easily made when Peter heard that the British shipyard employed "art and science" practices that could be learned in a short time.

 Peter did meet with other notable intellectuals.
+While in Britain, he had an affair with Letitia Cross.

 Although at first denying audience to them, Peter eventually took interest in the Quakers.
 The elders of the faith took note of that by sending five of their statesmen including Thomas Story and William Penn to meet with him.
 The Quakers presented Peter with Barclay’s Apology and other Quaker works.
 Peter challenged the Quaker delegation on the usefulness of their faith to a state as the adherents to the religion would not join the armed forces.
 The delegation pointed out that their faith values were hard work, honesty, and innovation.
 The Russian monarch was suitably impressed by the meeting and attended, unannounced, the Gracechurch St Meeting the following Sunday.
 Unlike the conversations with others through the use of an interpreter, Penn and Peter interacted in German, the language the two men knew well and the house on Norfolk Street where Peter stayed had a "few years before been the refuge of William Penn."
 At the time, Penn was the largest non-royal landowner in the world.
-The men met twice and afterwards Penn wrote a letter reminding absolute ruler of Russia that, "If thou wouldst rule well, thou must rule for God; and to do that thou must be ruled by Him who has given kings his grace to command themselves and their subject, and to the people the grace to obey God and their kings".
+The men met twice and afterwards Penn wrote a letter reminding absolute ruler of Russia that, "If thou wouldst rule well, thou must rule for God; and to do that thou must be ruled by Him who has given kings his grace to command themselves and their subject, and to the people the grace to obey God and their kings."